You may have heard that you should avoid certain foods at all costs.

-Eggs are one of the healthiest foods you can eat.
+The nutrients in eggs may make them one of the healthiest foods you can eat.

-In fact, whole eggs may help protect your heart health by changing the size and shape of LDL ("bad") cholesterol.
-At the same time, HDL ("good") cholesterol levels and insulin sensitivity increase (
+In fact, whole eggs may help protect your heart health by changing the size and shape of LDL (bad) cholesterol.
+At the same time, HDL (good) cholesterol levels and insulin sensitivity increase (

 Also, coconut oil may promote weight loss when consumed in moderate amounts.

-Cheese, butter and cream are high in saturated fat and cholesterol.
+Cheese, butter, and cream are high in saturated fat and cholesterol.